OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-01.md

 ## 2 Corinthians 1:17

-Therefore, I was not vacillating when I intended to do this, was I?
-Or what I decide, do I decide according to the flesh, so that with me there will be “Yes, yes” and “No, no” at the same time?
+Therefore, I was not indecisive when I intended to do this, was I?
+Or what I plan, do I plan according to human standards, so that with me there will be both “Yes, yes” and “No, no”?

 ## 2 Corinthians 1:18

-But as God is faithful, our word to you is not “Yes and no.”
+But as God is faithful, our message to you is not a mixture of “Yes and no.”

 ## 2 Corinthians 1:19

-For the Son of God, Christ Jesus, who was preached among you by us—by me and Silvanus and Timothy—was not “Yes and no,” but has been “Yes” in Him.
+For the Son of God, Christ Jesus, who was proclaimed among you by us—by me and Silvanus and Timothy—was not a mixture of “Yes and no,” but has always been “Yes” in Him.

 ## 2 Corinthians 1:20

-For as many as the promises of God are, in Him they are “Yes”; therefore through Him also is our “Amen” to the glory of God through us.
+For all the promises of God find their “Yes” in Him; therefore through Him we utter our “Amen” to the glory of God.

 ## 2 Corinthians 1:21

-Now He who establishes us with you in Christ and anointed us is God,
+It is God who establishes both us and you in Christ.
+He has anointed us,

 ## 2 Corinthians 1:22

-Who also sealed us and gave us the Spirit in our hearts as a pledge.
+Who also set His seal of ownership on us and put His Spirit in our hearts as a guarantee.

 ## 2 Corinthians 1:23

-But I call God as witness to my soul, that it was to spare you that I did not come again to Corinth.
+But I call God as my witness, that it was to spare you that I did not return to Corinth.

 ## 2 Corinthians 1:24

-Not that we lord it over your faith, but are workers with you for your joy; for in your faith you are standing firm.
+Not that we have dominion over your faith, but we work with you for your joy; for by faith you stand firm.